 A large vertical window also punctures a wall in the champagne bar, extending down to the restaurant to give visitors a view of the sea level, while letting through daylight.

-To enable visitors to observe this sea life through the acrylic windows at night, Snøhetta has teamed gentle lighting on the seabed with muted interior lighting.
+To enable visitors to observe this sea life through the acrylic windows at night, Snøhetta worked with Light Bureau to combine gentle lighting on the seabed with muted interior lighting.

 "The idea was to have a gradient, starting with light colours to deeper colours at the seabed," senior interior architect Heidi Pettersvold Nygaard explained.